moorinl/cookiecutter-react/README.md

-# React boilerplate
+# Cookiecutter React

-React boilderplate with preset development tools and common used libraries.
+A Cookiecutter template for React projects.

 ## Usage

-Install `npm` dependencies and build static files
+Install cookiecutter with pip.

-	$ make
+    $ pip install cookiecutter

-## Development

-Start the `webpack-dev-server` by running
+Run the cookiecutter command with the git url:

-	$ npm start
+    $ cookiecutter gh:moorinteractive/cookiecutter-react

-Now point your browser to http://localhost:8000